$\kappa$-General-Relativity II: An Astrophysical Observable from a 2-Body system: Summary and Outlook

 In this work, we opt to suggest an observable for the RL effect, advancing its theoretical stage into phenomenology.
 The initial reasoning was firstly to recognize that to compensate for the smallness of the Planck scale, the two observers should be separated by astrophysical distances, which is quite challenging to find at the moment.
 The second was to note that GW detection of BBH had reached a sufficient level of constraining deviations from GR and that BBH is far away and energetic.
-With these reasons in mind, we proposed here to consider the measurement made by \textit{one observer} at different \textit{times} of a BBH system at its inspiral stage.
+With these reasons in mind, we proposed here to consider the measurement made by \textit{one observer} at different \textit{times} of a BBH system at its inspiral stage, assuming, either as a 1st-order approximation or as a way to isolate the observational effect, that the internal dynamics of this BBH system remain undeformed by $\kappa$-GR.
 The observable effect of RL in this case turned out to be an uncertainty in the observed frequency (and in the separation radius) compared to the one predicted by the classical theory of gravitation.
 This uncertainty, as expressed for one cycle in \eqref{General Orientation uncertainties}, can be (by the right orientation angle) dependent on the observer's distance from the system and be observable by emitted GW.
 And, it depends on the energy of the binary, as time evolves and the separation radius shrinks, the uncertainty gets higher, therefore, we have the desired \textit{note comparing} between early times to later times when the uncertainty is marginal/important respectively.